 Polymer Type: Ensure that the foaming agent is compatible with the polymer you are using, whether it's PVC, polyethylene, polystyrene, or another type of plastic.
 Compatibility affects the foaming process and the final properties of the material.

 Additive Interactions: Consider how the foaming agent interacts with other additives in your formulation, such as stabilizers, impact modifiers, and fillers.
+For instance, Hairuite's NC blowing agent typically appears as a white or light-colored powder, which can be easily blended with PVC resin and other additives, and does not alter the color of the final product.

 Eco-Friendliness: Opt for chemical foaming agents that are environmentally friendly, biodegradable, and non-toxic.
 This is increasingly important due to stringent environmental regulations and consumer demand for sustainable products.